-ATLANTA, Feb.
-2, 2021 /PRNewswire/ -- Southern Company earned a score of A- from the CDP Climate Change Disclosure for its environmental transparency and leadership within the North America region and thermal power generation sector.
-In 2019, the company received a B.
+ATLANTA, Jan.
+10, 2022 /PRNewswire/ -- Southern Company earned a score of A- from the CDP for its environmental transparency and leadership within the North America region and electric utilities sector.
+2021 marked the second consecutive year Southern Company received an A-, up from a B in 2019.

 About Southern Company